iWaNadai/JXT-Pharma-Notes/content/Notes/Pharmaceutical Botany/Introduction to Botany.md

 ## Origin and Evolution of Plants
 Life on Earth began around 3.5 billion years ago with simple organisms similar to modern bacteria.
 Over billions of years, cells evolved in complexity through natural selection.
 This process involves slight variations in offspring, where those with advantageous traits are more likely to survive and reproduce, passing on these traits to future generations.
 New features arise from mutations, and natural selection determines which are preserved or discarded.
 ### What is Natural Selection
 Natural selection refers to the phenomenon that is the driving mechanism of evolution.
-It is essentially how nature naturally selects which animals get to live and spread their genetics.
+It is essentially how nature naturally selects which animals get to live and spread their genetic traits.

 If an ecosystem's only viable and sustainable source of food are tall trees; animals would die out except for those with long necks or other capabilities to gain nutrients from trees.
 Those animals that don't die of starvation are then able to breed and pass on their traits that allow them to eat and survive in that ecosystem.
 This is what natural selection is.
 ### Key Evolutionary Milestones